maxcroasdale/maxcroasdale.github.io/content/posts/2025/aug-2025/kitchen-box.md

 ![](/images/2941.jpeg )

-Wall side is not straight - a few shives to get it closer.
+Wall side is not straight - a few shivs to get it closer.

 ![](/images/2944.jpeg )